 Substance Abuse Treatment Services: Substance abuse counseling is a specialized treatment focused on assisting individuals to stop or minimize the negative effect of addiction on their lives.
-In 2017, the Clinical Services substance abuse counselor provided assessment, referral, and treatment to 31 adults and teens struggling with substance use disorders.
-This number is significantly lower than the previous year due to staff turnover and the inability to recruit a new staff member until September of 2017.
+In 2018, the Clinical Services substance abuse counselor provided assessment, referral, and treatment to 77 adults and teens struggling with substance use disorders.